Click to watch aerial view of 18th hole taken by quadcopter

 For those desiring some variety in their golfing schedules it doesn’t come any more exciting than this.

-Junior evenings have just been confirmed as starting from Weds 14th June for 7 weeks .
-Lessons start at 4.30
+Junior evenings will run from Weds 14th June for 7 weeks .
+Lessons start at 4.30 pm each week – price

 Twilight golf now available all week from 2pm onwards.
 Prices are £12 Monday – Friday, and £15 at weekends.